davidpagnon/Sports2D/README.md

 If BlazePose is used, only one person can be detected.
 No interpolation nor filtering options available.
 Not plotting available.

+*N.B.:* Default parameters have been provided in `Demo\Config_demo.toml` but can be edited.\
+*N.B.:* OpenPose-like json coordinates are also stored in the `demo_blazepose_json` folder.
+A `logs.txt` file lets you recover details about your chosen configuration.

 -----
 Angle computation: